Lakewood Bicycle Accident Lawyers

 For some drivers, seeing bicycles on the road may still seem like a fairly new phenomenon, and many don’t expect it.
 In addition, bicycles are smaller than cars and can be harder to spot unless drivers are paying close attention, especially at night.
 Here are some of the common ways that drivers cause bicycle accidents:

-- Failing to watch for bicycles before making a turn is often a cause of accidents at intersections.
+- Turning without looking – Failing to watch for bicycles before making a turn is often a cause of accidents at intersections.

 Any of these negligent behaviors can cause serious injury, or even death, to the cyclist.
 However, the driver is not always to blame, as cyclists can be negligent as well.
 Both drivers and cyclists need to respect each other as equal vehicles on the road.

 When a car collides with a bicycle, the impact is so destructive that the injuries can have long-term results and can even be life-threatening.
 The most common traffic-related bicycle accident injuries include:

 - Back and spinal cord injury

 - Dental injury

 - Facial trauma or maxillofacial trauma

 - Road Rash